caspior/dissertation/README.md

 # My dissertation

-In this repository I present my dissertation analysis.
-Although I have submitted my dissertation, this repository is a work in progress.
+In this repository I present my dissertation analysis Although I have submitted my dissertation, this repository is a work in progress.

 The dissertation includes three analytical: